Brian Kernighan

-Brian Wilson Kernighan (/ˈkɜːrnɪhæn/; born January 30, 1942) is a Canadian computer scientist.
+Brian Wilson Kernighan (/ˈkɜːrnɪhæn/; born 30 January 1942) is a Canadian computer scientist.

 He worked at Bell Labs and contributed to the development of Unix alongside Unix creators Ken Thompson and Dennis Ritchie.
 Kernighan's name became widely known through co-authorship of the first book on the C programming language (The C Programming Language) with Dennis Ritchie.
 Kernighan affirmed that he had no part in the design of the C language ("it's entirely Dennis Ritchie's work").

-He authored many Unix programs, including ditroff.
-Kernighan is coauthor of the AWK and AMPL programming languages.
+Kernighan authored many Unix programs, including ditroff.
+He is coauthor of the AWK and AMPL programming languages.
 The "K" of K&R C and of AWK both stand for "Kernighan".

 In collaboration with Shen Lin he devised well-known heuristics for two NP-complete optimization problems: graph partitioning and the travelling salesman problem.
 In a display of authorial equity, the former is usually called the Kernighan–Lin algorithm, while the latter is known as the Lin–Kernighan heuristic.

-Kernighan has been a Professor of Computer Science at Princeton University since 2000 and is the Director of Undergraduate Studies in the Department of Computer Science.
+Kernighan has been a professor of computer science at Princeton University since 2000 and is the director of undergraduate studies in the department of computer science.
 In 2015, he co-authored the book The Go Programming Language.